15+ Fruit and Vegetable Smoothies (Dairy-Free)

-If you’re looking to add more veggies to your diet, you’ll want to check out this list of the 15 Best Fruit and Vegetable Smoothies!
+If you’re looking to add more veggies to your diet, you’ll want to check out this list of the 15 Fruit and Vegetable Smoothies!
 All of these recipes includes at least one serving of vegetables, but you’d never believe it.
 These recipes are all vegetarian with vegan and dairy-free options.

+I’ve been making green smoothies for over a decade now.
 On almost every morning, you’ll find me making a green smoothie first thing.
+It’s the perfect way to get veggies and delicious fruit into an easy breakfast.

 But vegetable smoothies can go beyond green smoothies with leafy greens like kale or spinach.